 have you seen eko?

-It's called EKO and it allows you to produce interactive videos.
+EKO allows you to produce interactive videos.
 If you want to look at what, in theory, is possible, see what they've done here.
 We've just done our first interactive school visit at Christ Church, Winchester.
 You can see it here.
 This is definitely not to show you how it's done, but to give you an idea that you can develop in your context.
 You could do an interactive Q&A where people choose which of three questions they hear an answer to.
-People could explore the Easter story or hear different testimonies.
+People could explore the Christmas story or hear different testimonies.
 Click here to find out more about EKO.
 If you've used it already, I'd love you to get in touch to say how you've used it.
+I need new ideas too.

 For our online school visit, we sent out to the school the Bible Roller Coaster video, another video telling Theodore Wedel's Lifeboat Station story and the link to our EKO video.
 Then we ran a live Q&A with four of our church members on YouTube using StreamYard as a studio.
 We had questions from the young people before the session, but they could comment on YouTube to ask follow-up questions.
 We had really good feedback.